Academic and Student Affairs

 Daniel Zeimet, Registrar

 Kim Raap, Executive Assistant to the Provost

 Mary Heinzman, Information Services Director

-Paula McNutt, Dean College of Arts & Sciences
+Paula McNutt, Dean of College of Arts & Sciences

 Regina Matheson, Academic Grants & Sponsored Programs

 Ryan Saddler, Diversity Director and Accessibility Resource Center Director

 Sandra Cassady, Dean of College of Health & Human Services; Vice President Strategic Initiatives